CodeKarno/ReadMeTest/README.md

     }
 }
 ```
-5. Create methods that will determine the future position of an element in the ListBox, depending on its initial position:
+5. Create methods that will calculate a position of an item in the target ListBox depending on its current position in the source ListBox:
 ```javascript
 function GetPrimaryIndex(value) {
     var options = GetPrimaryOptions();